The Great American Baseball Card Flipping, Trading and Bubble Gum Book: Star players vs. journeymen players

-Unlike most every other sports book, and specifically those covering baseball players of the 1950s and early 1960s, The Great American Baseball Card Flipping, Trading and Bubble Gum Book does not focus on the stars and legends of the game but rather on the lesser and forgotten players.
-Probably more than anything else this is what defines the book and gives it a unique perspective.
+Unlike most sports books—especially those about baseball players of the 1950s and early 1960s, The Great American Baseball Card Flipping, Trading and Bubble Gum Book shifts its focus from the era’s stars to its overlooked and long-forgotten players.
+That choice ultimately defines the book and gives it its distinctive perspective.

 The great players, however, are not ignored; in fact, of the 221 presented, 15 are in the Baseball Hall of Fame.
 Among the stars mentioned are Sandy Koufax (seen on his rookie card which is dubbed his “Bar Mitzvah picture” because he looks so young), Ernie Banks (remembered for having played on bad teams and being loved by everyone), Stan Musial (because of the unsolved mystery of why there was no card of him in 1950 and 1951) and Yogi Berra (because he's Yogi Berra).
-Those who didn’t get mentioned include Hank Aaron, Warren Spahn, Harmon Killebrew, Frank Robinson, Whitey Ford, and Roger Maris.
-Mickey Mantle is mentioned, but not only is his card not shown, it’s belittled for having been so abundant one year.
+Those who didn't get mentioned include Hank Aaron, Warren Spahn, Harmon Killebrew, Frank Robinson, Whitey Ford, and Roger Maris.
+Mickey Mantle is mentioned, but not only is his card not shown, it's belittled for having been so abundant one year.